informacja/Collegium-Medicum/README.md

 # Intra- and Inter-individual Spectral Pattern Variability of sEMG in Elbow Flexor Motor Tasks
+## Overview
+This repository collected data with Noraxon Ultium wireless hardware.
 ## Structure
 ### Files
 Go to project directory and run *main* script in console, just like below